Equines

 AWI seeks stronger protections against all forms of abuse, mistreatment, and neglect of equines, both wild and domestic.
 We campaign to end the slaughter of American horses and promote humane management techniques that allow wild equines to remain with their family bands on the range.

-Programs Pages > Equines
+Programs > Equines

 Horses and humans have had a special bond for millennia.
 They enrich our lives as friends and companions; throughout history, they have carried us on their backs, tilled our fields, drawn wagons and carriages, and even served in warfare.
 Unfortunately, this close relationship has also come with myriad forms of exploitation, neglect, and abuse.
 AWI works to improve protections for equines, including by campaigning to end horse slaughter and promoting the humane management of wild horses and burros.